Visit a recycling or waste facility

-Mixed recycling is sorted into separate materials at Crayford Materials Recovery Facility - a state of the art sorting centre based in Kent.
+Mixed recycling is sorted into separate materials at a Materials Recovery Facility - a state of the art sorting centre based in Crayford, Kent.

-All the glass we collect is recycled in the UK.
+Almost all of the glass we collect is recycled in the UK.
 Glass in good condition can be recycled infinitely with no loss of quality.
-Broken glass can be ground down and used for aggregate in the construction industry.
+Glass can be ground down and used for aggregate in the construction industry.
 Find more information about recycling glass.

-Almost all the metal we collect is recycled in Britain.
-A very small amount is sometimes sent for specialist repurposing in various countries in North West Europe.
+Most of the metal we collect is recycled in the UK.
+A small amount is sent for specialist repurposing in various countries in Europe.
 A metal tin that you put in your recycling bin could be back on supermarket shelves in less than 60 days.
 Find more information about recycling metal.

 Paper and cardboard

-Much of the paper and cardboard we collect is recycled in the UK.
-Some is sent abroad for recycling but always to facilities that are accredited and licenced by the UK Environment Agency.
+Some of the paper and cardboard we collect is recycled in the UK.
+Some is sent abroad for recycling on a basis of supply and demand but always to facilities that are accredited and licenced by the UK Environment Agency.
 Paper and cardboard are pulped and reprocessed into fresh paper products.
 Find more information about recycling paper.

-Most of the plastic we collect is recycled in this country.
-Some types of plastic are sent abroad for recycling but always to facilities that are accredited and licenced by the UK Environment Agency.
+Much of the plastic we collect is recycled in this country.
+Some types of plastic are sent abroad for recycling on a basis of supply and demand but always to facilities that are accredited and licenced by the UK Environment Agency.
 Unlike many local authorities, we collect many different types of plastic such as thin stretchy films and black trays.
 Find more information about recycling plastic.